 - Findings of the Sub-block Plan Feasibility Studies: During September, upon the request of the PMO, the team did not continue the community meetings regarding the preparation of block plans because of the impacts of the national and local elections, the changes in the administration of MUB and the forthcoming local government elections. - Work, however, was undertaken on preparing the feasibility studies the two sub-block schemes already discussed with the communities-in Selbe and Bayankhoshuu.
 The results of the Likert survey, presented in the Progress Report for May and June/July, 2016, were incorporated into concept designs for the sub-blocks.
-The results of the feasibility study for the sub-block in Selbe sub-center was presented in the August Monthly Progress Report and that for the Bayankhoshuu sub-block together with an updated document for the Selbe block is shown in the consultant's report as Appendix 1. - Capacity Development Program Preparation: The distribution of the capacity development survey forms to key agencies was delayed until after the local elections proposed for October 2016.
-It was decided to delay this, and supported by the PMO, since the changes within MUB and the local governments had not all been enacted and would make an early start less useful.
+The results of the feasibility study for the sub-block in Selbe sub-center was presented in the August Monthly Progress Report and that for the Bayankhoshuu sub-block together with an updated document for the Selbe block. - Capacity Development Program Preparation: The distribution of the capacity development survey forms to key agencies was delayed until after the local elections proposed for October 2016.
+It was decided to delay this, and supported by the PMO, since the changes within MUB and the local governments had not all been enacted and would make an early start less useful. - ➤ Preparation of Sub-center Business Development Plans: Work has progressed on the two sub-center Business Development Plans, a draft of each has been prepared, and is under discussion with the ADB, the consultants' team and UN-Habitat.
+Contents of the plans are attached to the consultant's report.